EXCLUSIVE-Buyout funds circle Germany's Transporeon ahead of $1.1 bln sale – sources

 Hg, KKR, Hellman & Friedman, Blackstone, Permira and Cinven declined to comment.
 Astorg did not return requests for comment.

-The country has seen a proliferation of freight software providers with investors vying to plough cash into local start-ups.
+The country - which also ranks as the world's third largest exporter and importer of goods, based on data from Germany Trade & Invest (GTAI) - has seen a proliferation of freight software providers with investors vying to plough cash into local start-ups.

-Last year, Softbank 9984.T led a $240 million funding round for German freight technology startup Forto, while Berlin-based digital freight forwarder Sennder raised $160 million from investors, valuing the business at more than $1 billion.
+Last year, Softbank 9984.T led a $240 million funding round for German freight technology startup Forto, valuing the business at $1.2 billion.

+Berlin-based digital freight forwarder Sennder was valued at more than $1 billion in 2021 during a $240 million late-stage fundraising organised in two tranches worth $160 million and $80 million each, with Edinburgh-based investment management firm Baillie Gifford leading the second closing.

-Transporeon generates around 120 million euros ($136.86 million) in sales and could be valued around 1 billion euros, representing a multiple of around 20 times its core earnings of 35 million euros, two of the sources said.
+Transporeon generates around 120 million euros ($136.86 million) in sales and could be valued at roughly 1 billion euros, representing a multiple of around 20 times its core earnings of 35 million euros, two of the sources said.

 The company, led by Chief Executive Stephan Sieber, expects its 2021 revenues to increase well beyond 12.7% which was the growth rate disclosed in public filings in 2020.